frogman1201/frogman1201.github.io/about.md

 title: About
 ---

-I set-up this website to blog about things that interest me enough to do a little digging into them.
+I have set-up this website to blog about things that interest me enough to do a little digging into them.

 frogman